jameslabocki/packetstrap/README.md

 # chmod +x *.sh
 ```

-Now download your pull-secret from the OpenShift install page and drop it into your current working directory as pull-secret.txt.
+Now download your pull-secret from the [OpenShift Install Page](https://cloud.redhat.com/openshift/install/pull-secret) and drop it into your current working directory as pull-secret.txt.
 After that, run the packetstrap.sh script and pass it three arguments:

 The pool ID to use that contains the OpenShift subscriptions.
 The domain name (demonstr8.net below)